Geontech/fins/README.md

 ## Learning FINS

-A FINS "Node" is a single modular, resuable firmware Intellectual Property (IP).
+A FINS "**Node**" is a single modular, resuable firmware Intellectual Property (IP).
 A Node serves as the foundation of FINS.
 See the link below for more information on development of a "Node".

 * [Node Development](./docs/development.md)